-126 points by htiek 0 days ago
+126 points by htiek a year ago

 I grew tired of arguments supporting fleecing the users that were basically "We aren't making them do this, they choose to do it."
 I have heard them put forward at nearly every company I've worked at, at various levels and through various departments.
 At Google it was always "We don't take an editorial stand, this might be just what some of our customers want."
 That has been the most interesting aspect of their recent moves to either sanction advertisers or block them.
 So somewhere in there it has gone from "If people don't want to see ads there are lots of adblockers out there to choose from." to "We need to take a stand against abusive advertisers."
 And that is a huge difference in approach.